Frequently Asked Questions (Undergraduate Programs)

 How do I declare a CS major?

-If you are in the College, you need to write to the DUS in Computer Science to obtain approval.
-The DUS will also assign you a departmental advisor.
-With this information, you can complete the Academic Program Changes form If you are not in the College, then you will need to transfer to the College to major in computer science.
+If you are in the College, write to the DUS in Computer Science to obtain approval.
+Please indicate whether you intended to pursue the B.S. or the A.B. degree.
+The DUS will assign you a departmental advisor.
+With this information, you can complete the Academic Program Changes form.
+If you are not in the College, then you need to transfer to the College to major in computer science.

 How do I declare a CS minor?